El Árbol Azomali

-While El Árbol Azomali is newly formed, our educational community has been working hand in hand for more than five years to provide an international education environment where children from around the world can learn about different cultures.
+While El Árbol Azomali is newly formed, our educational community has been working hand in hand since 2014 to provide an international education environment where children from around the world can learn about different cultures.

 From the very beginning, our philosophy has been to offer an alternative educational concept based on the principles of constructivism and project-based learning – all while fostering independence, inclusiveness, and responsibility in our students.

 Overcoming the many challenges that have led us to what we are today, we are teaching our children to set goals and to work hand in hand to make the world a better place for all.

 A GLOBAL-MINDED COMMUNITY

 El Árbol Azomali receives students from all over the world, whether they are here to stay or simply exploring the region for a while.
 Many of our students have moved back to the U.S., Canada, England, and other countries after spending time with us, and have adapted well to the education programs offered there.

 Situated on a beautiful green campus, El Árbol Azomali offers wide, open spaces where students learn first-hand about the importance of caring for the environment.
 We recycle rainwater to run our toilets and water our plants.